Kehl: History

 The village of Kehl was first mentioned in 1038.
-In 1338 the first permanent bridge between Kehl and Strasbourg was completed.
-In 1678 the city was taken over by France, as it was considered to be part of the defence system of Strasbourg.
+In 1338, the first permanent bridge between Kehl and Strasbourg was completed.
+In 1678, the city was taken over by France, as it was considered to be part of the defense system of Strasbourg.
 Hence the village was transformed into a fortress in 1683 by the French architect Vauban.

 In 1681, the Imperial City of Strasbourg, a territory of the Holy Roman Empire that included Kehl, was annexed by Louis XIV, King of France.
-This annexation was recognised by the Treaty of Ryswick in 1697, but all right-bank territories were restored to the Empire, leading to Kehl's cession to the Margraviate of Baden the following year.
+This annexation was recognized by the Treaty of Ryswick in 1697, but all right-bank territories were restored to the Empire, leading to Kehl's cession to the Margraviate of Baden the following year.

 On May 7, 1770, Marie Antoinette was officially handed over by Austria to France on an island on the Rhine near Kehl.
-This island, which was settled until the First World War, became known as Kommissionsinsel after the commission that took over Marie Antoinette.
+This island, which was uninhabited at the time but turned into a middle class settlement until the First World War, became known as Kommissionsinsel after the commission that received Marie Antoinette.

 In 1774, Kehl received town rights by the Charles Frederick, Margrave of Baden.
 The village was badly damaged during the French Revolutionary Wars, especially during the Rhine Campaign of 1796, during the first and second battles of Kehl, and it was besieged by the Austrians in late 1796 until its surrender on 9 January 1797.
 During the First French Empire, Kehl was reunited with Strasbourg under the French First Republic, before being restored to Baden (now raised to an Electorate) in 1803.
 After briefly being subject to Austria, the city was finally returned to Baden (now a Grand Duchy) in 1815 and the fortress was dismantled.